warrenween/SigmaCoin/README.md

-## nanodb
+## The Great Database library
-Simple file based database.
+Simple file based database (dispite of this it is great).
 Designed to use as little memory, as possible.
+It can be rather slow, but it is aimed at memory consumption.